 SettingsSingleton::initialize(std::make_unique<SettingsImpl>());

-In the above code we initialize our singleton with the SettingsImpl class.
+In the above code we initialize our singleton with the SettingsImpl

 The implementation class

 As you can see above we now need an implementation class.
 Our singleton is transformed in a way so every call to it will try to use the implementation.
-For example the value()-function now looks like this:
+For example the value()

-int SettingsSingleton::value(const ISettings::Parameter &parameter) const
+int SettingsSingleton::value(const ISettings::Parameter ¶meter) const

 {